P6rguVyrst/100-days-of-code/log.md

 **Today's Progress**: I was wondering why tasks were not going to my queues, but after following [Digitalocean](https://www.digitalocean.com/community/tutorials/how-to-use-celery-with-rabbitmq-to-queue-tasks-on-an-ubuntu-vps) tutorial I noticed that I wasn't pushing jobs to Rabbit queue.
 I finaly got the jobs going to queues but they stayed there.
 Need to see how I can consume them properly using celery.
 Tried out flower API - looks promising for monitoring purposes.

 **Thoughts**: While reaing [StackOverflow](https://stackoverflow.com/questions/9077687/why-use-celery-instead-of-rabbitmq) I came to think that celery is not something for me.
 What I like about the whole thing is that it has a nice API to interact with and when using flower you could potentially monitor whole message flow pretty neatly.

+### Day 25: December 30, 2017 - lost a day again.
+**Today's Progress**: days += 1

+**Thoughts**: End of the year and christmas time is terrible time to find time for coding.
+I seem to be skipping days too regularly...

+### Day 25: December 31, 2017 - Sonic pi
+**Today's Progress**: Actually had to start a stopwatch to get my hour of code today.
+Thought I'd spend it creatively - continued with sonic-pi and understood how terrible it is to create something in it.
+No wonder programs such as Ableton exist.
+While it's a cool concept the creative process flow would probavlly be better in a program such as Ableton.
+She potential show element with sonic-pi is still awesome though.

+**Thoughts**: When living gets in the way.
+Testing out sonic-pi is easier in python interactive shell.